EU to have third attempt at financing CO2 storage

 Another lobby group supporting CCS, Bellona, also said the new fund was an improvement.

-However, its campaigner Theo Mitchell noted that the actual criteria are not yet known.
+However, its director Jonas Helseth noted that the actual criteria are not yet known.

 The directive on which MEPs will vote on Tuesday, which reforms the EU's emissions trading system (ETS), only includes general provisions about the Innovation Fund.